Creating Happy and Loved Children Using the 5 Love Languages

 4. Acts of Service-

 For a mom, this could be: hubby taking out the trash, cooking dinner, or doing dishes.
 Oh, I also love when he pumps my gas for me!
 I hate that chore.
-It is harder to think of examples for our children that are outside of their normal everyday needs, like feeding, clothing and sheltering them.
+It is harder to think of examples for our children that are outside of their normal everyday needs, like feeding, clothing, and sheltering them.
 Some extra ways to show acts of service for your child include: helping them with a special project or game and taking them to hang with a friend or other special event.

 5. Physical Touch-

 For mom, this could be a romantic time with your partner, a big sloppy toddler kiss, or a warm hug from a friend.
-Ways to share with your kiddos could be: a goodnight hug and kiss, a reassuring back rub or handhold, a congratulatory high five or even a boo-boo healing kiss.
+Ways to share with your kiddos could be: a goodnight hug and kiss, a reassuring back rub or handhold, a congratulatory high five, or even a boo-boo healing kiss.

-These 5 love language for kids ideas are great ways to build the base for growing happiness in your children.
+These 5 love languages for kids’ ideas are great ways to build the base for growing happiness in your children.
 As I mentioned under the Receiving Gifts heading, we as parents need to make sure we are giving a good mix of these ideas to our kiddos.
 There is a possibility of too much of a good thing.
 Moderation is helpful, and that is why it’s great to have 5 different ways to build that happiness.

 Also, every kid is different.
 Some may really respond more to one type of the 5 languages than another.
 Some don’t like to be touched, so the hugs and kisses won’t have the same effect.
-In the books, the authors have included a short quiz to figure out which of the love languages are more dominant in a person.
+In the books, the authors have included a short quiz to figure out which of the love languages is more dominant in a person.
 Go try out the quiz with your kiddo to see which language may work best for you both!